JuliaChae/JuliaChae.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='#'>University of Toronto</a>.
+Autonomous Robotics & Perception, Computer Vision, Machine Learning

 profile:
   align: right
-  image: prof_pic.jpg
+  image: headshot.jpg
   image_circular: false # crops the image to make it circular
-  address: >
+  address:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
+research_interests: true
+publications: true
+education: true
+projects: true
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
+misc: true
+# selected_papers: true # includes a list of papers marked as "selected={true}"
+# social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a 4th-year undergraduate student at the **University of Toronto**'s [**Engineering Science, Robotics**](https://engsci.utoronto.ca/program/majors/robotics-engineering/) program with a minor in [Machine Intelligence](https://undergrad.engineering.utoronto.ca/academics-registration/minors-certificates/undergraduate-engineering-minors/minor-in-artificial-intelligence/).
+I am currently advised by Professor [**Sanja Fidler**](https://www.cs.utoronto.ca/~fidler/) (affiliations: [Vector Institute](https://vectorinstitute.ai/), [NVIDIA](https://nv-tlabs.github.io/)) for my undergraduate thesis, which focuses on **self-supervised representation learning** to improve downstream performance in tasks such as semantic segmentation and object detection.

+I am honored to have previously done research with Professor [**Florian Shkurti**](http://www.cs.toronto.edu/~florian/) (affiliations: [Vector Institute](https://vectorinstitute.ai/), [UofT Robotics Institute](https://robotics.utoronto.ca/)), Professor [**Steven Waslander**](https://www.trailab.utias.utoronto.ca/stevenwaslander) (affilations: [UTIAS](https://www.utias.utoronto.ca/), U of T Robotics Institute), and research scientists at **Epson Edge** ([Epson](https://epson.com/industrial-robots-factory-automation)'s R&D robotics and algorithm development team) on various **robot learning and perception problems**, some of which have been published at **CVPR (Oral)** and **RA-L**.
+Please see my CV below for more details.

+If you are an incoming student at the University of Toronto, or would like to chat in general about research and beyond, feel free to reach out to me via one of the contact information below.